Democratic House campaign strategist says 2018 blueprint can work again in 2020

 Another lesson Sena says the party can learn from 2018 is how to navigate the waves created by a president who dominates the political landscape.
 He notes that House candidates, especially those in Trump-won districts, were better off focusing on issues and topics other than Trump, rarely addressing the near-daily news about the president on the campaign trail or in campaign ads.

 "It’s important to understand," Sena said, "when he shakes the snow globe it creates a ripple effect around the country.
-It helps us in some places and hurts us in others — but you ultimately don’t know where it’s going to hurt you until the very end," Sena said.
+It helps us in some places and hurts us in others — but you ultimately don’t know where it’s going to hurt you until the very end."

 He said he advised candidates to stay out of the character fights with the president, partly because he is better at it.
 But he also notes that Trump's supporters are apt to believe that attacks on the president are reflections of themselves and calling him names won’t sway them to vote Democrat.